indexed-finance/docs/community/nirn-faq.md

 The default settings of Nirn vaults are such that a proposed rebalancing needs to produce at least a 5% improvement on the current APR of a vault in order to be considered valid.

 If you _have_ got a rebalancing that meets this criteria, it could well be that someone else just performed a rebalance before you: rebalances are only accepted every 60 minutes, in order to reduce the attack surface.

+## I Deposited/Withdrew X Tokens, And Some Wrapped Tokens Went To The Treasury - Why?

+Fees accrued within the vault are transferred to the Indexed Finance DAO upon every deposit or withdrawal.

+If you're concerned that you've received 'fewer' nTokens or underlying tokens than you'd expect to have done as a result, you haven't.
+What the vault has done is inflated the nToken supply (updating the conversion ratios appropriately) and treated the fee claim as a deposit of `fees_due` to a vault with a balance of `balance - fees_due`.

 ## I Have Other Questions, Help!